Pam Hupp: Death of Betsy Faria

-Five days later, on December 27, 2011, Betsy underwent chemotherapy at the Alvin J. Siteman Cancer Center in St. Louis, then visited her mother's house.
+Five days later, on December 27, Betsy underwent chemotherapy at the Alvin J. Siteman Cancer Center in St. Louis, then visited her mother's home.
 Afterward she was driven home by Hupp, the last confirmed person to have seen her alive.
-Betsy had originally been scheduled to be driven home by Russ, or else stay with her mother, until Hupp unexpectedly drove to her mother's house and insisted on driving her home.
-Hupp claimed that she dropped Betsy off at home at approximately 7 p.m.
+Betsy had originally been scheduled to be driven home by Russ, or else stay with her mother, until Hupp unexpectedly drove to her mother's house and insisted on driving Betsy home.
+Hupp claimed that she dropped Betsy off at her residence at approximately 7 p.m.
 At approximately 7:21 p.m., a call to Betsy from one of her daughters went unanswered.

-Russ spent the evening at his friend Michael Corbin's home, watching movies from 6 p.m. until 9 p.m., then drove to an Arby's in Lake St. Louis before returning home.
+Russ spent the evening at the home of his friend Michael Corbin, watching movies from 6 p.m. until 9 p.m., then drove to an Arby's in Lake St. Louis before returning home.
 At 9:40 p.m., Russ called 9-1-1, saying that he had found that his wife had killed herself.
-Betsy had been stabbed over 55 times, with her wrists cut to the bone and a serrated kitchen knife left lodged in her neck.
+Betsy was found on the floor in front of her couch, laying on her right side.
+She had been stabbed over 55 times, with her wrists cut to the bone and a serrated kitchen knife left lodged in her neck.
 A second knife was found under a pillow on the couch she was lying on.
 First responders arrived within ten minutes and concluded that Betsy had been dead for at least an hour or longer.
-Her time of death was later reported as being between 7:20 p.m. and 9:41 p.m..
+No blood evidence was found in any sink or shower.
+No blood trails were found exiting the home.
+Betsy's time of death was later reported as being between 7:20 p.m. and 9:41 p.m.